 Research funded through this KSA not only provides knowledge for the protection of the resource and the biodiversity of aquatic ecosystems, but also supports sustainable utilisation of aquatic resources while ensuring equity between generations.
-The KSA 2 research further addresses the commitment to international conventions, the needs and implementation of policy as well as sustaining the capability of the environment to support the flow of benefits on which society depends.
+The KSA strengthens the notion of promoting ecosystems as natural water infrastructure that should be valued by everyone.
+The KSA research further addresses the commitment to international conventions, the needs and implementation of policy as well as sustaining the capability of the environment to support the flow of benefits on which society depends.
+Various aspects of climate change (including, adaptation and mitigation) are addressed by the KSA and this entails developing an understanding of the impact of global warming (water temperature) on aquatic biodiversity (ecosystems).
+This knowledge will enable societies (especially rural, poor people) depending on goods and services from the environment to improve their resilience to climate change.